-The cost of hospitalization was based on the relationship between HAQ and hospitalization, an approach followed by previously published models.^{62,65} As seen in Table 4.12, the number of hospitalization days increases with worsening (increasing) HAQ score.
+The cost of hospitalization was based on the relationship between HAQ and hospitalization, an approach followed by previously published models.^{22,82} As seen in Table 4.12, the number of hospitalization days increases with worsening (increasing) HAQ score.
 The cost of serious infection was assumed to be the weighted average cost of treating pneumonia and cellulitis, two commonly occurring serious infections in RA patients (Table 4.12).
-This approach is based on that used in the 2017 ICER RA Review.
+This approach is based on that used in ICER's 2017 review.